Search Menu

 Is There Something in the Wall?

-If your dog is staring at a wall, sit down next to her and listen quietly.
-See if your dog tilts her head from time to time, as if she is following a noise, and press your ear against the wall to see if you can hear anything.
+If your dog is staring at a wall, sit down next to them and listen quietly.
+See if your dog tilts their head from time to time, as if they’re following a noise, and press your ear against the wall to see if you can hear anything.
 If you suspect there might be something there, call an exterminator.

 Is There a Ghost?

-The Internet is a great place to find fascinating theories that don’t necessarily have any basis in fact.
-A quick search for why dogs stare at walls reveals a lot of speculation about paranormal activity, which is fueled by plenty of popular horror movies.
+The internet is a great place to find fascinating theories that don’t necessarily have any basis in fact.
+A quick search for why dogs stare at walls yields plenty of speculation about paranormal activity, fueled by popular horror movies.

 Scientifically speaking, however, the answer is “no.” Many people believe that animals are more sensitive to the supernatural, but when it comes to your dog, play it safe.
-Ghosts are probably not the reason behind your dog’s new habit, so you can take ghost busters off speed dial and give your veterinarian a call instead.
+Ghosts are probably not the reason behind your dog’s new habit, so you can take the Ghostbusters off speed dial and talk to your veterinarian instead.

-Unfortunately, infestations and ghosts are not the most common cause of dogs staring at walls.
-There are several conditions that are far more likely, and some of them are serious.
+Unfortunately, infestations and ghosts aren’t the most common cause of dogs staring at walls.
+Several conditions are far more likely causes, and some of them are serious.

 Cognitive Dysfunction Syndrome

-As dogs age, like humans, they sometimes exhibit symptoms of senility.
+As dogs age, as humans do, they sometimes exhibit changes in their cognitive abilities.
 Canine Cognitive Dysfunction Syndrome (CDS) is similar to Alzheimer’s disease in people and is becoming more common as our dogs live longer than they used to.

 In a nutshell, CDS causes a decline in cognitive function in dogs, and the disease is very common among senior canines.
-As many as 28 percent of dogs aged 11-to-12 have CDS, and that percentage increases as dogs age.
+As many as 28% of dogs aged 11 to 12 have CDS, and that percentage increases as dogs age.
 Plus, many more dogs go undiagnosed.

-This is due, in part, to the fact that diagnosing CDS is tricky and is mostly done by process of elimination.
+Dogs go undiagnosed, in part, due to the fact that diagnosing CDS is tricky and is mostly done by process of elimination.
 Veterinarians first rule out any other possible causes for your dog’s symptoms.

 These symptoms are categorized by the acronym DISH.

-Changes in how your dog interacts with his environment (disorientation), interacts with people (interactions), changes in sleep habits (sleep), and disregard for previously learned house-training rules (house-training) are all symptoms of CDS.
-However, many dogs only develop one or two of these symptoms, which leads owners to assume the problem is caused by something else and makes diagnoses difficult.
+Changes in any of these areas are all symptoms of CDS.
+However, many dogs develop only one or two of these symptoms, leading owners to assume the problem is caused by something else and making diagnoses difficult.

 Your veterinarian can also help manage any additional symptoms your dog may have besides staring at the wall.
-She can prescribe medications to help your dog sleep through the night and to help manage the dog’s anxiety, and may also recommend strategies for coping with changes in behavior and house soiling.
+They can prescribe medications to help your dog sleep through the night and manage anxiety.
+They may also recommend strategies for coping with behavioral changes or house soiling.

 Seizures

-We typically associate seizures in dogs with dramatic symptoms, such as convulsions and frothing at the mouth, but seizures can also present with less dramatic symptoms like staring at a wall.
+We typically associate seizures in dogs with dramatic symptoms, such as convulsions and frothing at the mouth.
+However, seizures can also present with less dramatic symptoms, like staring at a wall.

 Partial seizures can have a variety of causes, from cancer to epilepsy.
-In most cases, these seizures can be managed with medications, and you definitely want to make sure the cause is not something serious, like cancer or poison.
+In most cases, you can manage these seizures with medications.
+Always contact your veterinarian to ensure the cause isn’t serious, such as cancer or poisoning.

-Other Reasons Why Your Dog Is Staring at the Wall
+Other Reasons Why Your Dog May Stare at the Wall

-Cognitive Dysfunction Syndrome and seizures are the more common medical reasons why dogs stare at walls, but there are some other possibilities.
+CDS and seizures are the most common medical reasons why dogs stare at walls, but there are some other possibilities.

 Staring could be a compulsive behavior, rather like compulsive disorders in people.
-These behaviors, like staring into space, spinning, tail biting, barking, fly biting, or chewing can get worse with time, so be sure to mention any behavior abnormalities to your veterinarian.
+These behaviors, such as staring into space, spinning, tail biting, barking, fly biting, or chewing, can get worse over time.
+Be sure to mention any behavior abnormalities to your veterinarian.

 Staring could also be an attention-seeking behavior.
-If you inadvertently give your dog attention when he stares at the wall, he may repeat the behavior to get your attention again.
+If you inadvertently give your dog attention when they stare at the wall, they may repeat the behavior to get your attention again.

 What to Do If Your Dog Is Staring at a Wall

-However, if you notice that your dog stares at the wall on a regular basis, or that the staring is accompanied by other changes in behavior, call your veterinarian.
-You should also consider videotaping the episodes and documenting the date, time, and duration to show to your veterinarian, especially if there have been repeated episodes.
+However, if you notice that your dog stares at the wall on a regular basis, or that other changes in behavior accompany the staring, call your veterinarian.
+You should also consider filming the episodes.
+Document the date, time, and duration to show to your veterinarian, especially if there have been repeated episodes.

-Many of the causes of staring are treatable, and it is important to take this symptom seriously, no matter how minor it may seem.
+Many of the causes of staring are treatable, and it’s important to take this symptom seriously, no matter how minor it may seem.

 This article is intended solely as general guidance, and does not constitute health or other professional advice.
 Individual situations and applicable laws vary by jurisdiction, and you are encouraged to obtain appropriate advice from qualified professionals in the applicable jurisdictions.
 We make no representations or warranties concerning any course of action taken by any person following or otherwise using the information offered or provided in this article, including any such information associated with and provided in connection with third-party products, and we will not be liable for any direct, indirect, consequential, special, exemplary or other damages that may result, including but not limited to economic loss, injury, illness or death.